2019 NCAA women's basketball bracket: Printable tournament .PDF | NCAA.com

-The official bracket for the 2019 NCAA women's basketball tournament was revealed Monday, March 18.
-Baylor, Notre Dame, Louisville and Mississippi State are the No. 1 seeds.
+The 2019 NCAA women's basketball tournament starts today.
 You can click or tap here for a printable bracket version.

-The 64-team bracket was announced on ESPN2.
+The 64-team bracket was revealed on Monday, March 18.
 Notre Dame is the defending national champion, as the Irish beat Mississippi State in the title game.
+This year, Baylor, Notre Dame, Louisville and Mississippi State are No. 1 seeds.

 2019 NCAA women's basketball tournament: Bracket